dillonhafer/imdb/README.md

 You must have [AtomicParsley](http://atomicparsley.sourceforge.net/) in your path.

-You can download AtomicParsley with: `imdb-tags atomic`
+You can open the download page with `imdb-tags atomic`

 ### Usage